hameed0380/hameed0380/README.md

 # Hi there!
 I’m Hameed👋

-I'm a recent university graduate in the UK, studied Computer Science with a focus on Artificial Intelligence.
-You can find some of my non-commercial work here, from university code repositories to general open-source projects.
+I'm a recent university graduate based in the UK, studied Computer Science with a focus on Artificial Intelligence.
+You can find some of my work here, from university code repositories to general open-source projects.

 #### About Me